YINI-lang/YINI-spec/YINI-Specification.md

 | Terminator         | 🚫 No (ignored)                  | -                               | Terminator must be appended when converting to YINI.|

 ### See also:
-Section 14.3. for "Examples of YINI ⇆ JSON Mapping".
+See Sections 14.3 and 14.4 for examples of YINI ⇆ JSON mappings.

 ## 14. Examples